maxwellacioli/real-world-app/README.md

 ## Add a repository
 ```
-To add a project type his owner and name "owner/repoName"
+To add a project type his owner and name: "repoOwner/repoName"
 ```

 ## Project setup